Peiffap/lejos-nxt-stairbot/README.md

 # lejos-nxt-stairbot
-Code for a Lego robot protoype using the leJOS NXT API.
+Code for a Lego robot prototype using the leJOS NXT API.